 Am I going to feel good because I am in a perfect designed space, really now?

 No, not exactly.
 You may find yourself in the perfect house, with the perfect dimensions, sacred geometry refines every aspect of its rooms, color theory is everywhere, you got a green painted living room (the color of harmony) and a citrus yellow dining space (it promotes happiness) and yet, you don’t feel well.
 You either feel intimidated, or you just can’t be yourself.
 But why?
 Color theory and sacred geometry are some of the basic holistic interior design techniques!

-Sadly, it’s more difficult to listen to your inner voice as you might thought.
-In today’s society, with all these goals you’ve said to get to achieve to find the happiness, having to go through millions of “musts” because “that’s how life is”, it’s more than easy to (unintentionally) neglect the inner self and its needs.
+Sadly, it’s more difficult to listen to your inner voice thank you might think.
+In today’s society, with all these goals you’ve said you must achieve to find happiness, having to go through millions of “musts” because “that’s how life is”, it’s more than easy to (unintentionally) neglect the inner self and its needs.

 Designing your personal space regarding your needs is the first step to doing exactly the same with your life.

 Starting from a place you have absolute control on, is not only the easiest, but the healthiest way to start listening to yourself and define YOUR needs, YOUR goals and finally, YOUR LIFE.
 It’s worth finding some time to think about what you really need and like, before filling your house with rose gold cage looking metallic lamps, just because they are cheap and literally, everywhere.
 These kind of rush movements have the danger that you actually create a foreign looking or, in the best case, a neutral space.

 But your home is not a waiting room at the doctor’s.
 It’s YOUR space.
 It’s the space you rest, you eat, you share the best moments with your family.
 If you define the environment in which these actions take place, you’ve made the first step in defining your life.

 How can I achieve an improvement in my life, with my house as the starting point?